 Engineering

 For students seeking a traditional engineering background leading to certification, Lewis & Clark has joined with two nationally recognized engineering schools to offer a cooperative program that provides students with the advantages of a liberal arts education as a complement to rigorous studies in engineering.
-This engineering program, commonly referred to as the “3-2 program,” enables a student to complete three years of study at Lewis & Clark, followed by two years at an engineering school.
-The student earns a degree from each school.
-Lewis & Clark cooperates in this program with two institutions: Columbia University in New York and Washington University in St. Louis.

-For Washington University, the existence of a formal 3-2 agreement between Lewis & Clark and this institution typically ensures students gain admission to the engineering school upon completing a required set of courses with a satisfactory GPA, typically around 3.300, and the recommendation of the Lewis & Clark faculty.
+For Washington University, the existence of a formal 3-3 agreement between Lewis & Clark and this institution typically ensures students gain admission to the engineering school upon completing a required set of courses with a satisfactory GPA, typically around 3.300, and the recommendation of the Lewis & Clark faculty.
 Columbia University is no longer guaranteeing admissions, but partner-school students, including Lewis & Clark students, will be granted preferred admission over normal transfer students.
 In addition, Lewis & Clark students sometimes enroll in engineering schools at other institutions upon graduation or by transfer.
-The preengineering advisor (the coordinator of the engineering program) works with students individually, helping them evaluate the relative merits of various options.
+The pre-engineering advisor (the coordinator of the engineering program) works with students individually, helping them evaluate the relative merits of various options.
 Students are kept informed about the program through regular mailings and annual visits from representatives of the engineering schools.

-Students interested in these programs should meet with the preengineering advisor as soon as they enroll at Lewis & Clark.
-Preengineering students generally take mathematics (through differential equations), chemistry, physics, and computer science.
+Students interested in these programs should meet with the pre-engineering advisor as soon as they enroll at Lewis & Clark.
+Pre-engineering students generally take mathematics (through differential equations), chemistry, physics, and computer science.
 Students are strongly encouraged to take full advantage of Lewis & Clark’s diverse course offerings in the arts, humanities, and social sciences during their studies.

-Students in either 3-2 program must spend a minimum of four full-time semesters at Lewis & Clark (excluding summer session) and complete 93 semester credits, 60 of which must be taken in residence at Lewis & Clark, before proceeding to the engineering school.
+Students in either the 3-2 or 3-3 program must spend a minimum of four full-time semesters at Lewis & Clark (excluding summer session) and complete 93 semester credits, 60 of which must be taken in residence at Lewis & Clark, before proceeding to the engineering school.
 For these students, Lewis & Clark waives its senior-year academic residency requirement.
 The chair of the student’s major department evaluates courses at the engineering school as substitutes for completing the student’s Lewis & Clark major requirements.

 Program Requirements